7 Amazing Tips for Sublimation on Glass

 ---|---|---|

-- Adhesion Anxiety: Uncoated glass repels ink like water off a duck’s back.
+- Adhesion Issues → Uncoated glass repels ink, like water on plastic.

-- Design Ghosting: Uneven pressure creates blurry edges, especially on curved surfaces like beer cans.
+- Ghosting → Uneven pressure causes blurry edges, especially on curved blanks.

 Materials & Tools for Success